Neighbourhood Legal Services

 • Work cooperatively within a group.

-In order to stand for election to the Board of Directors, a candidate must first complete the Board Candidate Application Form (emailed to us at [email protected]) and be interviewed by the Governance Committee of the Board.
+In order to stand for election to the Board of Directors, a candidate must first complete the NLS Membership Application Form to join as a member.
+Then they need to complete the Board Candidate Application Form and inform us at [email protected].
+The candidate will then be interviewed by the Governance Committee of the Board.
 Candidacy to the Board may be subject to the approval of the sitting Board Members.

-A member of the Board of Directors must be at least eighteen (18) years of age and ideally have been a Member of the clinic for at least 3 months (see NLS Membership for details) but this requirement can be waived.
+A member of the Board of Directors must be at least eighteen (18) years of age and ideally have been a Member of the clinic for at least 3 months but this requirement can be waived.
 A Board Member cannot be a current client of the legal clinic.

 We welcome nominations from all members of our community, particularly if you are involved and/or interested in social justice, or possess experience in community organizing, financial management, or human resources.